Sabyrtooth

 Sabyrtooth are an American rock duo composed of musicians Coley Carnegie and Abi Mae.
-The duo are strongly influenced by hard rock, grunge, heavy metal and punk.
+They are strongly influenced by hard rock, grunge, heavy metal and punk.
 Their sound has been described as combining "ethereal, bittersweet vocals" with "visceral guitar riffs" and "blues-influenced drums".
 Sabyrtooth was formed in fall, 2010, in Los Angeles, California, by Coley (drums and backing vocals) and Abi Mae (guitar and lead vocals).

 History

 Between 2008 and 2010, Sabyrtooth produced, engineered and starred in Alan Parsons's film series, the Art and Science of Sound Recording.
 Sabyrtooth collaborated with film producer Mike Fleiss (Hostel, Texas Chainsaw Massacre) on California Wildebeest's eponymously titled EP.
 The EP was subsequently debuted at Ozzfest 2010.
 On August 23, 2010, Sabyrtooth's production, Lies, was featured on CBS television series, The Bachelor.

 In 2012, Sabyrtooth contributed to Douglass Richardson's album Colte Wolf, which was produced by Andy Johns (Led Zeppelin and Rolling Stones).
 In 2012–2013 Sabyrtooth toured the United States, England and Scotland.
 The band spent the latter half of 2013 touring in California.

-In 2015 Sabyrtooth released a single "Howl at the Moon" in memory of 8 year old Maddy Middleton, a Santa Cruz child who was murdered by a local teen.
+In 2015, Sabyrtooth released a single "Howl at the Moon" in memory of 8-year-old Maddy Middleton, a Santa Cruz child who was murdered by a local teen.
 The song was used to open Middleton's memorial at Kaiser Permanente Arena on August 3, 2015.
 2016 The band performed live with friends Steel Panther at the Henry Fonda Theatre.
-In 2017 the Carnegie Music Group was founded in Los Angeles.
+In 2017, the Carnegie Music Group was founded in Los Angeles.

+In 2018, they performed in San Diego.

 Musical style and influences

 Sabyrtooth's sound involves elements of classic rock, folk and punk rock.
-The group cite their core influences as including ACDC, Metallica, Led Zeppelin, The Clash, David Bowie, Pantera and Guns N' Roses.
-The band also draws strong inspiration from 90's grunge bands Nirvana (band), Alice in Chains, and the Jesus and Mary Chain.
+The group cite their core influences as including AC/DC, Metallica, Led Zeppelin, The Clash, David Bowie, Pantera and Guns N' Roses.
+The band also draws strong inspiration from 90s grunge bands Nirvana, Alice in Chains, and the Jesus and Mary Chain.

-Early band manager Lizzie Ripps described their sound as "merging accessible pop-rock with a heavier, brooding edge" to create an "edgy, modern, and recklessly gratifying punk-folk hybrid".
+Early band manager Lizzie Ripps described their sound as "merging accessible pop rock with a heavier, brooding edge" to create an "edgy, modern, and recklessly gratifying punk-folk hybrid".
 Mae's vocals have been described as similar to those of Courtney Love, Fiona Apple and Kim Deal.